kmussar/dsp/07-statistics.md

 See [ipython file](https://github.com/kmussar/ThinkStats2/blob/master/code/chap02ex_KM.ipynb) for my code in context.

-You will see effect size again and again in results of algorithms that are run in data science.
-For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.
+>You will see effect size again and again in results of algorithms that are run in data science.
+For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.> - Metis

 ---
 ### Q2.
 [Think Stats Chapter 3 Exercise 1](statistics/3-1-actual_biased.md) (actual vs. biased)